peteash10/art.peteashton.com/_posts/2011-05-12-Dead-Space-exhib.md

 image: /assets/images/deadspace-inside.jpg
 ---

-Dead Space was a series of exhibitions organised by Clare Farrel (now trading as WERK) building on the [mural paintings by Lucy McLauchlan](http://lucy.beat13.co.uk/outside/udhutxk86mifo5fy4eeglk0lrb0uw1) on the now-demolished Birmingham Central Library.
+Dead Space was a series of exhibitions organised by Clare Farrell (now working as [WERK](http://www.werk.org.uk)) building on the [mural paintings by Lucy McLauchlan](http://lucy.beat13.co.uk/outside/udhutxk86mifo5fy4eeglk0lrb0uw1) on the now-demolished Birmingham Central Library.
 Clare invited me to make some work using the TTV Photography technique and despite a very limited budget (£100) I decided to build a giant sculpture using old CRT monitors and cardboard tubes to showcase video work I'd been making recently.

 ### Outside